Skip to main content

 • Leg muscle weakness

-Lumbar Disk Disease Complications
+Lumbar Disc Disease Complications

-If left untreated, lumbar disk disease can cause numbness or weakness in your legs, along with bowel and bladder problems.
+If left untreated, lumbar disc disease can cause numbness or weakness in your legs, along with bowel and bladder problems.
 It can also cause severe back and leg pain that can get in the way of your everyday activities.

 Treatment

-Your doctor will diagnose a herniated disk with a physical exam and, sometimes, imaging tests.
+Your doctor will diagnose a herniated disc with a physical exam and, sometimes, imaging tests.
 With treatment, most people recover.
 Treatments include rest, pain and anti-inflammatory medicines, physical therapy, and keeping your weight at a healthy level.

 Your doctor may also recommend using a special pillow or device that supports your lower back muscles and spine, or education on correct body posture and positions.